Lilwiggy/counter-strike-rpc/README.md

 This will minimize the application to your system tray (the ^ icon on your taskbar on the far right side).
 To fully close it right click the counter strike icon and hit "Quit".

+Alternatively you can just run CS:GO and it will update your presence without having to hit "Launch CS:GO"

 # Notes
 If you open the presence application and you run into this error:
 "Unhandled Exception: System.Net.HttpListenerException: Access is denied"